Module Information

 Content

-Lectures focus on ideas, terms, debates and linking the themes of the teaching blocks to the subject disciplinary interests of the students.
+LECTURES focus on ideas, terms, debates and linking the themes of the teaching blocks to the subject disciplinary interests of the students.

-Field Trip to local nature reserve
+> Field Trip to local nature reserve

-A focal point for skills development and practice is a site visit towards the end of Semester 2.
+A focal point for skills development and practice is a site visit and research project at a local nature reserve towards the end of Semester 2.
+Each student project will be suitable for their chosen degree of study.

 Module Skills